Living in the Plastic Age

-"Living in the Plastic Age" (on some releases simply listed as "The Plastic Age") is a synthpop song written, performed and produced by the Buggles.
-It was released as the second single from their debut album The Age of Plastic on 14 January 1980.
+"Living in the Plastic Age" (on some releases simply listed as "The Plastic Age") is a synth-pop song written, performed and produced by the Buggles.
+It was recorded in 1979 and released as the second single from their debut studio album, The Age of Plastic (1980).
+The B-side of the single, "Island" was written as a 'Thank You' to their record company, Island Records, and appears as a bonus track on both the 2000 CD reissue and the 2010 Japanese CD reissue, Alongside the single version of "Living in the Plastic Age".

-The B-side of the single, "Island" was written as a 'Thank You' to their record company, Island Records.
+Upon its release, the song was positively received by music critics, some of which praising the track as one of the best from the album.
+Commercially, the single fared less successful than its predecessor, "Video Killed the Radio Star", although it was still decently successful, charting at number 16 on the UK Singles Chart and peaking at number 3 on the SNEP chart in France.
+The song's music video, directed by Russell Mulcahy, was the second-to-final video aired on MTV's first day.
+It was also performed on Top of the Pops.

 Background and composition

 The lyrics of "The Plastic Age" comment on the coldness of the culture of plastic technology in the 1970s.
 The song is 5 minutes and 8 seconds long, and is played at a tempo of 140 beats per minute.
 The song begins with sounds of telephones ringing, and brief, garbled yells, before a piano, synthpop bass and drumbeat start the song.
 There are also vocals that build up each chorus of the song.

 Trevor Horn remembers about the song:

 The 7" vinyl UK and Spanish version of the single included both the album version of the song on its A-side and the song "Island" on its B-side.
 In Spain, the song was released as "La Edad Del Plastico".
 The single's French and Netherlands 7" vinyl release included an edit version of the song on their A-side, but the song "Island" was still on the B-side of both those releases.
 The Canadian release of the 7" vinyl included the edit of the song on the A-side, but, instead of "Island", the song "Johnny on the Monorail" was included on the B-side.

 A 2011 Japanese re-issue of The Age of Plastic album features the longer version as on the original vinyl album and also includes the shorter "single version" as a bonus track.